Tips on Getting a Free Review of a Disability Case

 - The Appeals Council: If your case is denied before the ALJ, we may appeal the case to the Appeals Council (a review board within the Social Security Administration), which may issue its own decision, send the case back to the ALJ for another hearing, or allow the ALJ's decision to stand.

-Before starting your disability claim, or appealing a denied one, you may want to consult with one of our Social Security Disability advocates who will work tirelessly in representing your interests.
-Our advocates have decades of combined experience in representing clients before the Social Security Administration.
+Before starting your disability claim, or appealing a denied one, you may want to consult with one of our Social Security Disability Attorneys who will work tirelessly in representing your interests.
+Our Attorneys have decades of combined experience in representing clients before the Social Security Administration.
 Representing countless number of cases has allowed our firm to understand what is required to ultimately win.
 Our firm works on a contingency fee meaning we don't get paid until you win.
 So go ahead, give us a call or fill out the contact form for a free review of your disability case.
 Let us help you get the benefits you deserve.